 About Corvus Pharmaceuticals

-Ciforadenant is a small molecule, oral, checkpoint inhibitor designed to disable a tumor’s ability to subvert attack by the immune system by blocking the binding of adenosine in the tumor microenvironment to the A2A receptor.
+Ciforadenant (CPI-444) is an investigational small molecule, oral, checkpoint inhibitor designed to disable a tumor’s ability to subvert attack by the immune system by blocking the binding of adenosine in the tumor microenvironment to the A2A receptor.
 Adenosine, a metabolite of ATP (adenosine tri-phosphate), is produced within the tumor microenvironment where it may bind to the adenosine A2A receptor present on immune cells and block their activity.
-CD39 and CD73 are enzymes on the surface of tumor cells and immune cells.
-These enzymes work in concert to convert ATP to adenosine.
-In vitro and preclinical studies have shown that dual blockade of CD73 and the A2A receptor may be synergistic.

 CORVUS PHARMACEUTICALS, INC.